-Before presenting results from the main model, we analyze gender differences in participation using the descriptive statistics presented in Table 1.
-The table reports mean values of all variables for both genders separately along with the difference in means, which conveys the gender gap without any controls, and the significance tests results (two-sample t-tests).
+Before presenting results from the main model, we analyze gender differences in participation using the descriptive statistics presented in Table 1 and Table 2.
+Table 1 reports mean values of all variables for men and women separately along with the difference in means, which conveys the gender gap without any controls, and the significance tests results (two-sample t-tests).
+At the country level, Table 2 shows descriptive statistics of dependent variables - institutional, private, and collective participation - across MENA subsamples.

 The series of mean comparisons show significant gender differences for the dependent variables across the three forms of political engagement, with men more likely to be involved in all forms of political participation.
-To clarify, women are less likely to participate actively in elections and political parties, suggesting gender discrepancies in formal politics in the region subsist.
+To clarify, women are less likely to participate actively in elections and political parties, suggesting gender discrepancies informal politics in the region subsist.
 Women also display lower levels of participation in collective activism, as would be predicted by their lower socioeconomic status in the region.
 Similarly, the mean comparison shows a significant gender gap in private political activities, which contradicts the literature for developed economies (e.g. Stolle and Micheletti, 2006; Coffé and Bolzendahl, 2010).
 However, differences in private participation are less pronounced than those for collective activism, and institutional participation variations are the narrowest.
+The mean comparison at the country level also points to a consistent participation gap favoring men across all forms.
+In terms of magnitude, we observe the widest gender gaps in Egypt, Palestine, and Libya for institutional, private, and collective engagement respectively (Table 2).
 These results as yet, before moving to more complex models, indicate alignment with Hypotheses (1) and (2), suggesting that we can generalize the gender gap to all forms of political participation in the MENA region.